-I am a keen amateur photographer and will be posting selected images from my photo stream here.
-You can see the rest of my stream here.
+I enjoy photography and post many of my photographs to my Flickr stream.
 Besides photography I enjoy reading but don’t always have as much time to read as I like.
 I enjoy many forms of music although my tastes lean towards the rock end of the spectrum.
-When I can motivate myself to overcome my laziness I enjoy cycling.

 Thanks for showing me flickr.
 Check my gallery of the vereniging airshow.